abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMlWorkspaceEnvironmentVersion.md

 ```

 ### -LivenessRoutePort
-The port for the route.
+[Required] The port for the route.

 ```yaml
 Type: System.Int32